 Since inception, more than 10,900 individuals have been served.
 Philanthropic dollars, totaling more than $3.3 million, have been distributed to provide financial support that may include food, home maintenance, housing, rent, fuel assistance, utilities, vehicle repair, gasoline, medical bills, and child care.

-- SUICIDE PREVENTION: Care Coordinators has intervened successfully in 116 suicide risk situations.
+- Care Coordinators have intervened in 116 cases of significant suicide risk

-- PREVENTING HOMELESSNESS: The program has prevented homelessness for 1,427 families at risk of foreclosure or eviction.
-An additional 1,060 families have received Care Coordination services that addressed housing stability.
+- Homelessness has been prevented for 1,445 families at risk of foreclosure or eviction, and an additional 1,065 families have received Care Coordination services that addressed housing stability

-- COMMUNITY ENGAGEMENT: 18,913 referrals have been made to community and military resources.
+- 19,707 referrals have been made to community and military resources

 To learn more please contact us.